-Above the ancient village of Weem
+Above the village of Weem

 Route: Above the ancient village of Weem